chaucerbao/stylelint-config-concentric-order/README.md

 # stylelint-config-concentric-order
 This [stylelint] configuration validates the order of CSS properties according to [Concentric CSS].
-It's highly recommended that you use this **in addition to** your own rules (or rules from another shareable configuration), since it is only concerned with one thing.
+It's highly recommended that you use this **in addition to** your own rules (or rules from a shareable configuration), since it is only concerned with ordering.
-Additionally, this configuration also works with [stylefmt] to automatically sort your CSS properties.
+The configuration works with both `stylelint --fix` and [stylefmt] to automatically sort your CSS properties.

 ## Installation
 ```sh